BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 This will automatically install this extension.

->If you use VSCodium instead of BSCode you will have to manually install this extension {.is-info}
+>If you use VSCodium instead of VSCode you will have to manually install this extension {.is-info}